yujia1/FinalProjectComp271/README.md

 4. Tested functions and data validation.
 (Yu)

-Contribution of project:
+## Contribution of project:

 Yu Jia completed the entire project, including graphic design, class creation, functions development, and back-test.
-My teammates, Adriana Ene and Senkow, cooperated together and developed their own phone book project that different with mine with aspect of data structure, function features, and grapic desgin.
+Teammates, Adriana Ene and Senkow, cooperated together and developed their own phone book project that is different with Yu with aspect of data structure, function features, and grapic desgin.